salernolabs/rescuegroups/doc/request/CallsQueues/readme.md

 #### ::setQueueOpenCallsCount

-Sets queueOpenCallsCount field with a value of type int.
+Sets queueOpenCallsCount field with a value of type string.

-    $query->setQueueOpenCallsCount(int);
+    $query->setQueueOpenCallsCount(string);

 #### ::setQueueMembersCount

-Sets queueMembersCount field with a value of type int.
+Sets queueMembersCount field with a value of type string.

-    $query->setQueueMembersCount(int);
+    $query->setQueueMembersCount(string);